OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-33.md

 ## Numbers 33:53

-You shall take possession of the land and settle in it, for I have given you the land to possess.
+You shall own the land and make it your home, for I have granted you the land to dwell in.

 ## Numbers 33:54